-Beginning with $\cA_3^3(5)$ which is free with exponents $(6,11)$ and removing the first line we obtain, by Addition-Deletion theorem, a free bundle with exponents $(6,10)$.
-Removing the second line we find again a free arrangement with exponents $(6,9)$.
-Removing the third line, we don't find a free bundle (with splitting $(7,7)$) but a \textit{nearly free} bundle (defined in \cite{DS} and studied by the authors in \cite{MV}) with generic splitting $(6,8)$.
+Beginning with $\cA_3^3(5)$, which is free with exponents $(6,11)$, and removing the first line, we obtain, by the Addition-Deletion theorem, a free bundle with exponents $(6,10)$.
+Removing the second line, we again find a free arrangement, with exponents $(6,9)$.
+Removing the third line, we do not find a free bundle (with splitting $(7,7)$) but find a \textit{nearly free} bundle (defined in \cite{DS} and studied by the authors in \cite{MV}) with generic splitting $(6,8)$.
 The jumping point is the intersection point of the three removed lines.
 The three partitions appearing along the horizontal, vertical and diagonal lines are $12=3+3+3+3$.

 Let us make it more explicit.
 We found a syzygy of degree $1$, which is